Recently searched

 • The environment it is both used and stored in

-• How much time has passed since it was last calibrated
+• How long has passed since it was last calibrated

 As a result, deciding when a gauge needs recalibration is the responsibility of the user.
-However, as a rough guide, many industrial users prefer to get their devices calibrated on an annual basis.
+However, as a rough guide, many industrial users prefer to get their devices calibrated annually.

 FAQs